hannesduske/libusbtingo/README.md

 cmake --install .
 ```

 The library can be installed to a custom location by specifying a install path.
 Replace `<path>`with your desired install directory.

 ```
 cmake --install . --prefix <path>
 ```

+> Info:
-> Info: When installing the library to a non default location the path should also be added to the `CMAKE_PREFIX_PATH` environment variable for other packages to find this library.
+Custom install paths should also be added to the `CMAKE_PREFIX_PATH` environment variable if the library is installed to a non default location.
+This enables other packages to find this library.

 ## 1.5 CMake Options: